bodywork-ml/bodywork-core/docs/cli_reference.md

     REMOTE_GIT_REPO_BRANCH
 ```

-Clone the chosen branch of a remote Git repository that contains a Bodywork ML project and then execute the workflow, using a local workflow-controller.
-If you are working with private repositories you will need to use the SSH protocol and ensure that the appropriate private-key is available within a secret - see [Working with Private Git Repositories using SSH](user_guide.md#working-with-private-git-repositories-using-ssh) for more information.
+Clones the chosen branch of a Git repository containing a Bodywork ML project and then executes the workflow configured within it.
+This will start a Bodywork workflow-controller wherever the command is called.
+If you are working with private remote repositories you will need to use the SSH protocol and ensure that the appropriate private-key is available within a secret - see [Working with Private Git Repositories using SSH](user_guide.md#working-with-private-git-repositories-using-ssh) for more information.

 ## Run Stage